HoTT/Coq-HoTT/STYLE.md

 instance, contractibility (`Contr`) and equivalences (`Equiv`) are both Record types (in fact, the former is a typeclass).
-The file `types/Record` contains some tactics for proving semiautomatically that record types are equivalent to the corresponding Sigma-types, so that the relevant general theorems can be applied to them.
+The file `types/Record` contains some tactics for proving semiautomatically that record types are equivalent to the corresponding sigma-types, so that the relevant general theorems can be applied to them.

 ### Two-component records ###